University of Queensland Debating Society: Show Debates

 The UQDS performs a number of show debates for different occasions.
 It regularly often performs show debates for the UQ Faculty of Business, Economics and Law, normally during the start of each semester, as well as for high schools in Queensland.

 In August 2012 members performed a show debate for the National Science Week at the Queensland Museum.
 In October 2012 members performed a show debate for Open Access Week at the Queensland Brain Institute.

 Organisation

 Constitution

 The UQDS is governed by the Constitution of the University of Queensland Debating Society as well as the Constitution for clubs and societies of the University of Queensland Union.
 In the UQDS Constitution are the substantive and procedural rules of the Society.
 Administrative arrangements, such as voting quorum and executive committee portfolios, are also listed.

 Life Members

-The UQDS has conferred Honorary Life Membership via Annual General Meetings to Erin O'Brien, Evan Goldman, Kristin Price (2013), James Rigby (2017), Nicholas Salmon (2017), Alex Paterson (2018), Phil Gracen (2018), Tasman Bain (2019), and Zachary Thomas (2019).
+The UQDS has conferred Honorary Life Membership via Annual General Meetings to Erin O'Brien, Evan Goldman, Kristin Price (2013), James Rigby (2017), Nicholas Salmon (2017), Alex Paterson (2018), Phil Gracen (2018), Tasman Bain (2019), Zachary Thomas (2019) and Ineka Tabrett (2023).